GKonstantopoulos/Greek-travellers-2024/README.md

 ## 📊 **Number of Greek tourists in 2024 who undertook at least one personal trip involving one or more overnight stays** ##

-Power BI dashboard based on data from ELSTAT (Hellenic Statistical Authority) about Greek travellers in 2024

 ## 🎯 Goal
 The purpose of this project is to highlight the travel trends of Greeks in 2024 using **data visualization** and **Business Intelligence** tools.